refusetoloose/refusetoloose.github.io/README.md

   - Insights from this analysis contributed to understanding energy consumption behaviors and supporting sustainable practices.
 - **Calgary Housing Market Analysis 2023**
   - This project presents a detailed analysis of the 2023 Calgary housing market by leveraging datasets from Kaggle and Calgary Open Data.
+  - Identified trends, pricing patterns, and demographic influences to inform real estate decisions.
-  - It offers valuable information on trends, pricing, and demographic influences, aiding informed decision-making for real estate agencies, homeowners, and investors.
+  - Delivered insights aiding real estate agencies, homeowners, and investors.
 - **NYPD Stop Question and Frisk**
   - In this project, I analyzed the NYPD Stop, Question, and Frisk (SQF) data to understand patterns and factors associated with police encounters in New York City.
   - Leveraging machine learning models, I predicted outcomes such as arrest likelihood and the potential use of force during encounters.